I didn't even know about this David Brooks piece because it's in the New York Times and I do not read the New York Times.

 He said he defended his harsh jabs at opponents as mainly defensive and necessary given the crowded field.

-He says, Look, I'm running this a lot of people.
+He said, look, I'm running against a lot of people.

-I think very soon, if they're smart, they're gonna be dropping out.
+I think very soon, if they're smart, they're going to be dropping out.

 There are too many people in this thing.